-Google Employees Begin Global Walkout To Protest Company's Treatment Of Women
+Google Employees Walk Out To Protest Company's Treatment Of Women

 First #GoogleWalkout photo coming straight from our office in Singapore where it's 11/1 just after 12p! pic.twitter.com/Ctv3xLE0aH— Google Walkout For Real Change (@GoogleWalkout) November 1, 2018

-Since the Times report, the company's leadership is dealing with an agitated workforce, according to multiple reports.
+Since the Times report, the company's leadership has been dealing with an agitated workforce, according to multiple reports.

 "While Google has championed the language of diversity and inclusion, substantive actions to address systemic racism, increase equity, and stop sexual harassment have been few and far between," organizers say.